 As a two, my talents for contributing to the welfare of others will manifest in many ways, some of which may not be immediately obvious to me.
 They may operate without my conscious knowledge.

 This effortless aid is good if I am awake enough to hold myself back when help is not really needed.
 Knowing that I learn best when I am given a chance to solve my own problems, I give that same chance to others.
 It is up to me to decide when to begin offering help.
 The longer I can wait, the more likely it is that the other person will find the answer by herself, thus learning from the situation.
 But if I am less awake, then trouble comes.

 I might have a tendency to go too far, impoverishing or hurting myself in the process.
 If I am healthy, then I watch my own behavior carefully so that I can spot the moment when I begin to sacrifice myself to someone else’s needs.
 Then I can ask myself whether or not this is an appropriate sacrifice.
 Sometimes it is, and sometimes it isn’t.

-If I am feeling negative emotions, if I find myself becoming excessively exhausted, or if I am feeling any sort of resistance in myself, then I am probably overly devoted.
-I should pull back a little, so that I can view the relationship more objectively.
+If I am feeling negative emotions, if I find myself becoming excessively exhausted, or if I am feeling any sort of resistance in myself, then I might be overly devoted.
+I could pull back a little, so that I can view the relationship more objectively.